 In plain language

 In AI and machine learning, you will run into this term whenever someone talks about how a model is built or used.
 Reinforcement learning trains an agent the way one trains a dog or an economy: by adjusting what it does in response to what it receives.
 The model is not told the right answer; it is told the score.
 If you are new to the field, the simplest mental model is this: learning by reward, action, and consequence.
-Read it once with that frame in mind, then come back and read it again — that is usually enough for the rest of the entry to make sense.
+Read it once with that frame in mind, then come back and read it again, and that is usually enough for the rest of the entry to make sense.

 An everyday picture